adobe/coral-spectrum/README.md

 <link rel="stylesheet" href="css/coral.min.css">
 <script src="js/coral.min.js"></script>
 ```
 * That's it.
-Now you're ready to use CoralUI.
+Now you're ready to use Coral Spectrum.
 * **Note:** Calendar, Clock and Datepicker components will leverage [moment.js](http://momentjs.com/) if loaded on the page

 **For NPM consumers**